Citarum River

 The Citarum River (more correctly called the Tarum River, as the prefix "Ci" simply means "river") (Walungan Citarum) is the longest and largest river in West Java, Indonesia.
 It is the third longest river in Java, after Bengawan Solo and Brantas.
 It plays an important role in the life of the people of West Java.
-It has been noted for being considered one of the most polluted rivers in the world.
+It is considered one of the most polluted rivers in the world.